aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 - `0x73` (`s` in UTF-8, for "Sign Only") means that a particular field was not encrypted, but still included in the signature calculation.
   This indicates that this field MUST NOT be attempted to be decrypted during decryption.
+- no entry if the attribute is not signed

 The Encrypt Legend Bytes MUST be serialized as follows: